Vansh-1007/Gephi-Network-Analysis-Engineering-Firms/README.md

 4. **Centralized Influence**: A few cities serve as critical hubs for global operations, dominating metrics like PageRank and Eigenvector Centrality.
 5. **Vulnerability**: Targeting these central cities could disrupt the network's structure.

-## Visualization
+## **Visualization**

-The network visualization created using Gephi reveals clustering among cities and highlights key hubs.
+The network visualization created using **Gephi** reveals clustering among cities and highlights key hubs:

-- High-modularity clusters show distinct regional or sectoral groupings.
+- **High-Modularity Clusters**: These clusters indicate distinct regional or sectoral groupings, showing how certain cities dominate in specific regions or industries.
-- The absence of clustering coefficient reflects sparse connectivity between nodes.
+- **Sparse Connectivity**: The absence of a clustering coefficient (average clustering coefficient = 0) reflects the sparse nature of connectivity between nodes in the network.

+For a deeper dive into the network properties and additional visual insights, please refer to the **detailed report** [report](Report.docx)

 ## Repository Contents
 - **Dataset**: The original dataset and processed files for analysis.